files-community/Files/.github/PULL_REQUEST_TEMPLATE.md

 **Resolved / Related Issues**

-In order to prevent extra work, all changes to the Files codebase must link to an approved issue marked as `Ready to build`.
+To prevent extra work, all changes to the Files codebase must link to an approved issue marked as `Ready to build`.
 Please insert the issue number following the hashtag with the issue number that this Pull Request resolves.
 - Closes #

 **Steps used to test these changes**

-Stability is a top priorty for Files and all changes are required to go through testing before being merged into the repo.
+Stability is a top priority for Files and all changes are required to go through testing before being merged into the repo.
 Please include a list of steps that you used to test this PR.

 1. Opened Files ...
 2. ...